-To be completed by the source individual or incident witness (if source signature cannot be obtained) and returned to the BBP Program Administrator within 24 hours of incident.
+To be completed by the source individual and returned to the BBP Program Administrator within 24 hours of incident.

 A source individual is the person whose blood or bodily fluids provided the source of the exposure incident.
 Not all exposure incidents can be directly associated with a source individual.